It rained on their parade, but the Paris Olympians were all smiles

 | Paris

-Not a single person who attended the opening ceremony of the Paris Olympics left with a dry skirt, dress, jeans, or shirt.
-And what they saw in their seats – from appearances and performances by Lady Gaga, Celine Dion, Aya Nakamura, Juliette Armanet and a litany of French singers, rappers, and dancers – is what kept them there.
+Not a single person who attended the opening ceremony of the Paris Olympics left with a dry skirt, dress, pair of jeans, or shirt.
+And what they saw in their seats – from appearances and performances by Lady Gaga, Céline Dion, Aya Nakamura, Juliette Armanet and a litany of French singers, rappers, and dancers – is what kept them there.

 The French couldn’t have everything their way, en route to pulling off the first ever opening ceremony on the water.
 Earlier, arsonists set fire to France’s high-speed train network, in what officials called widespread sabotage – delaying thousands of people trying to reach Paris.